UDC-GAC/MACVETH/README.md

     --debug: Print debug comments, from TAC creation to the backend generator --debug-file=<file>: Print debug output to file

+    --func=<string>: target function to vectorize.
+Useful for large documents whith many functions in order to avoid the overhead of analyzing all LOCs in a program.

     --input-cdag=<file>: Input file with placements for the CDAG created as IR

-    --macro-code: TODO yet, generate code using a macro fashion code, not ad-hoc intrinsics code.
+    --macro-code: _TODO_ yet, generate code using a macro fashion code, not ad-hoc intrinsics code.

     --march=<arch>: Target architecture (not implemented yet)
     --misa=<isa>: Target ISA (only AVX2 right now)
     --fma: FMA support in the architecture
     --nofma: do not generate FMA instructions even if they are available in the architecture
+    --no-headers: do not print headers in output file
+    --no-svml: disable SVML Intel library (math functions, basically)

+    --simd-cost-model=[conservative|aggressive|unlimited]: different algorithms selected
+    by the compiler to decide whether to vectorize or not a concrete region.

     -o=<output>: Output file, otherwise macveth_output.c
     -p=<path>: Build path